simfr24/Plantlog/README.md

 ### 1. Requirements

-- PHP 7.4+
+- Python 3.8+
-- Web server (e.g., Apache, Nginx, or PHP’s built-in server)
+- Flask (or any WSGI-compatible web server)

 ### 2. Installation